Procedure: Student academic study load and progression (coursework)

 Non-enrolment in an academic year

 - If a student does not have an active enrolment in at least one course in two calendar years and has not formally notified the University that they have deferred or are on program leave, their program is discontinued.
-This is determined on an annual basis by Student Administration and Records (STAR).
+This is determined on an annual basis by Enrolments and Fees.

 - To re-enrol, a student is required to re-apply to the University through the appropriate application process as a new student.